best-hvac-books-reviews-from-amazon

 CHECK PRICE ON AMAZON

-Editor’s Note: There is no doubt that the HVAC Level 2 Trainee Guide is a very good study aid and will benefit most HVAC/R technicians that are at the second level of training.
-This book is more in the style of a traditional textbook but it is well organized and the information and advice are solid.
+Editor’s Note: There is no doubt that the HVAC Level 2 Trainee Guide is a very good study aid and will benefit most HVAC/R technicians who are at the second level of training.
+This book is more in the style of a traditional textbook, but it is well organized, and the information and advice are solid.

 7. HVAC Level 1 Trainee Guide Book Review